eliphatfs/diffrp/docs/source/gltf.md

 In this section, we will render the [MetalRoughSpheresNoTextures](https://github.com/KhronosGroup/glTF-Sample-Assets/blob/main/Models/MetalRoughSpheresNoTextures/README.md) scene from glTF sample asset library to walk through basic rendering features of DiffRP.
 You can download the scene from the link above or as a zip file {download}`here<assets/spheres.zip>`.

+We will use the surface deferred (rasterization) rendering pipeline for this tutorial.

 ## Steps

 ### 1. Loading the Scene